orvitpng/skynari/README.txt

 skynari
 =======

-An API intended for use with the FreshSky mod.
+A Hypixel SkyBlock API for mod developers and gigachads alike.
 Not affiliated or endorsed by Hypixel.

 Source: https://github.com/orvitpng/skynari